 3 Types of Payroll Loans for Small Businesses

-Companies usually have four options when it comes to payroll financing.
+Companies usually have four options when it comes to financing payroll.
 Short-term loans, invoice financing, business lines of credit, and merchant cash advances can give you easy access to additional capital that you can use for payroll.
 It’s worth noting that each loan option has its advantages and disadvantages.
 It’s essential to be aware of these to make a more informed decision.

 Here’s how each payroll financing option works: